brockboland/Homebrew/18-Irish ale/README.md

 * 2015.08.30: Kegging day
 * 2015.09.05: Half the keg consumed at a party
 * 2015.11.09: Remainder put on tap at CHAOS brewhouse
+* 2015.11.12: Bottled from the keg, with orange extract added to the bottles, for the Nielsen-Massey homebrew competitioin.
+Came out smelling very orangey and tasting a bit sharper.